 Note: This scenario doesn’t take any additional variables into account, such as advance payments on the principal or varying interest rates.
 If Paul pays more than his minimum payments each month, he could pay his student loans off faster.
 If he has variable interest rates on his student loans (a possible scenario with his private student loan), his monthly payments and total amount repaid will both change.

 Conduct a similar exercise when reviewing student loan options at the colleges you’re considering.
-(And if you’re not happy with the numbers, consider negotiating for a better financial aid package that includes more “free money” for college such as grants and scholarships.)
+(And if you’re not happy with the numbers, consider looking for a better financial aid package that includes more “free money” for college such as grants and scholarships.)

 What you’ll pay for college is a major financial decision that should be approached as an informed consumer.
 Keep emotions to a minimum and keep your values, goals, and that potential monthly student loan payment in mind.
 As we mentioned, when used wisely, student loans can put a four-year degree within reach.
 But if student loans are taken out with little understanding of what they entail, they can impact your credit score—and put a pause on major milestones such as buying a home, getting married, and having children.
 By knowing the true cost of your student loans, you’ll be able to choose a college that’s a good financial fit and set yourself up for success.